syarifhanan/Ada-Mata/README.md

 ### ✔ Model Bias

-* Trained with YOLO11n shows poor detection result, so model used is YOLO11s (not optimized for edge deployment)
+* Trained with YOLO11n shows poor detection result (fail to detect bottlecap), so model used is YOLO11s (not optimized for edge deployment)

 ### ✔ Limitations